Felix6/HackathonGame/README.md

-# HackathonGame
+# SQUID-QUIZ
-Educational game made in the Education Got Hacked!
+An educational game made in the Education Got Hacked!
 Hackathon in Engine-4.

 Team Members:
 - Felix M. Colón Candelaria